borkdude/blog/posts/migrating-octopress-to-babashka.md

 seven years.
 But in recent years I became frustrated with it since on every new system I had to install a version of Ruby that happened to work with Octopress, which wasn't always the case.
 When it did work, I started getting deprecation warnings from Ruby while compiling this blog.
-Octopress 1, the version I adopted in 2014 seemed no longer maintained and the Octopress website was announcing that version 3 was coming soon.
-At least, the website announced it in 2015 but I haven't seen any updates since then.
-It felt time for me to move on.
+On top of this, Octopress seemed no longer maintained.
+The website announced version 3 in 2015 but I haven't seen any updates since then.
+It felt like time to move on.

 ## Requirements for replacement